influxdata/telegraf/plugins/inputs/procstat/README.md

 * systemd_unit
 * cgroup

+[Windows]
+On windows we only support exe and pattern.
+Both of these are implemented using WMI queries. exe is on the Name field and pattern is on the CommandLine field.

+Example WMI Qurries:

+* exe  ```WHERE CommandLine LIKE $pattern ```
+* pattern ```WHERE Name LIKE $pattern ```

+this allows you to do fuzzy matching but only [support WMI query patterns](https://msdn.microsoft.com/en-us/library/aa392263(v=vs.85).aspx).

 Additionally the plugin will tag processes by their PID (pid_tag = true in the config) and their process name:

 * pid